MobilePayDev/MobilePay-AppSwitch-API/REST APIs/v1/refund amount interface description.md

 <!-- /TOC -->
 ## Interface Identity
 The __Refund Amount__ REST interface is used to refund money, either in part or the whole amount.
+It is possible to refund transactions within 30 days after capture.

 <hr>
 ## Resources